This HTML automatically generated with rman for NEMO

 Description

 mkplummer constructs an N-body realization of a Plummer model, with a spatial or mass based cut-off, after which it (optionally) performs a coordinate transformation to the center-of-mass coordinate system.
 The data are then written into a file snap-file, in a standard N-body snapshot(5NEMO) format.
-The model is constructed in VIRIAL units (M=G=-4E=1, with E the total energy), and finite spatial extent which can be regulated by specifying mfrac or rfrac or using their default values.
+The model is constructed in VIRIAL or NBODY units (M=G=-4E=1, with E the total energy), and finite spatial extent which can be regulated by specifying mfrac or rfrac or using their default values.
 The distribution function of a Plummer model is spherically symmetric and isotropic, and is a polytrope of index n = 5.
 See also Aarseth et al. (1974) and Plummer (1911).

 For more advanced Plummer models, see mcluster(1NEMO) .